zencart/documentation/content/user/admin_pages/tools/template_selection.md

 ---
 title: Template Selection
-description: Zen Cart Template Selection
+description: Choosing a theme for your store
 category: admin_pages
 weight: 10
 ---